Your definitive guidance and support hub for creating Eulogies

 These elements differentiate your loved one from others.
 They are what have been "sown into the lives of others".
 Describing how these have helped you and the audience illustrates how his or her life has had an impact.

 Example - My childhood involved dynamic and complicated relationships.
 Despite difficult circumstances, Mum raised us and held the family together.
-Understandably, she wanted her children to recognise that.
+Understandably, she wanted her children to recognize that.
 But no kid wants to choose between his parents, and I resisted letting her hear what she wanted to hear.
 I always wanted to be more like my Dad.
 People often say that I looked just like him, and my mind works a lot like his too.
 But everything that comes from the heart – the real essence of me, and much of the knowledge I gained in my youth – I inherited that from Mum.
 Mum may have helped me in many ways, like ensuring we were always well fed and well dressed, spending hours sewing beautiful outfits for us to wear, or knitting jumpers in preparation for winter, and all despite having very little money.
 But what became more valuable to me was what she instilled within me.
 She’s the one who made sure I never went a day doubting the love or pride others felt for me.
 Her values formed the foundation of mine; most of them drilled into me with time-worn sayings such as, “honesty is the best policy” and “can’t never did anything.”
 To this day, we are held in good stead by Mum’s teaching – manners, respect, morals, and values.
 For this, I am very grateful.
 I don’t know if I ever expressed any of this to her as well as I could, but perhaps I didn’t understand all of this as well as I do now.

 We like to mention any special points, such as the final times you spent with your loved one, to ensure all important stories and information are delivered.